Operate a Pool

 Delegate to: the STX address of the pool operator they're delegating to.
 Note that this is different from the “signer key” used.
 Instead, this is the STX address that is used to make PoX transactions.

-Until burn height: an optional argument when the delegation expires.
+Until burn height: an optional argument representing the BTC block height when the delegation expires.
 If none is used, the delegation permission expires only when explicitly revoked.

 Pox Address: an optional BTC address that, if specified, the signer must use to accept this delegation